xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 name: Must be between 3 and 30 characters in length
 questions: Is an array of questions.
 At least one must be provided.

-For each question:
+For each question (each poll must contain at least one question):
 	name: This is the question that will be displayed.
-Must be between 5 ans 30 characters is length.
+Must be between 5 and 50 characters is length.
 	allowAnonymous: When set to _true_, your audience and yourself will not be able to see who voted.
-When anonymous vote is allowed, exepect less details in the poll report.
+When anonymous vote is allowed, expect less details in the poll report.
-	maxVote: Maximum number of votes each person can cast.
+	maxVote: Maximum number of votes each person can cast on the question.
 Must be between 1 and 10.
 	timeout: Number of seconds during which the question will be shown.
-Once expired, voting on the question is no more allowed. answers : array of possible answers for this question
+Once expired, voting on the question is no more allowed.
+Must be between 15 and 600 seconds. answers : array of possible answers for this question

-	For each answer:
+	For each answer (each question must contain at least 2 answers):
 		name: Name of the displayed vote option

 Once created, the poll is in pending state.
 You are then free to open it.
+If you want to edit it, you can do so before it is opened.

 Example: